01 Oct Deep Dive: Top 35 CPA Exam Statistics

 The most likely reason for this significant drop-off is the fact that most older test takers have been out of college for a long time.
 As a result, the accounting and taxation information isn’t fresh in their minds as it would be for a more recent college student or graduate.
 Consequently, their exam scores suffer as a result.
 A potential workaround for older CPA candidates who wish to avoid this issue is enrolling in a CPA exam prep course to brush up on their knowledge before test day.

-Colleges With the Highest CPA Exam Pass Rates
+Highest CPA Pass Rates By University

 Based on the aforementioned semester hour requirements for becoming a CPA exam candidate, it goes without saying that just about every single test taker is a former or current college student.
 But which college is the best at preparing their students to pass the CPA exam?
 To answer this question, we’ll have to take a look at the University Edition of the 2017 NASBA Report.